ellysh/l2bot/README.txt

-These parameters are specified in the interface.au3 file: kTargetWindowLeft - this is left-up point of the target window kTargetWindowRight - this is right-bottom point of the target window kTargetWindowColorBrown,kTargetWindowColorGray - this is colors of two random pixels in the target window kTargetHealthLeft - this is left-up point of the target's HP bar kTargetHealthRight - this is right-bottom point of the target's HP bar kTargetHealthColor - this is color of the target's full HP bar (by default red)
+These parameters are specified in the interface.au3 file: kTargetWindowLeft - this is left-up point of the target window kTargetWindowRight - this is right-bottom point of the target window kTargetWindowColorBrown,kTargetWindowColorGray - these are colors of two random pixels in the target window kTargetHealthLeft - this is left-up point of the target's HP bar kTargetHealthRight - this is right-bottom point of the target's HP bar kTargetHealthColor - this is color of the target's full HP bar (by default red)